briebug/jest-schematic/README.md

 ## Testing

-### Test changes to local `/test-app` project
+### Test local test-app for regressions

-Run a series of standard tests to ensure things continue to function as expected in the test-app
+Run a series of standard tests to ensure the `./test-app` continues to function normally

 ```shell
 npm run test:app